Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

 *Symmetry Stranger says that the dream entity merely revealed their dance, and that I should look for the footprints.*

-My reply: “That doesn’t make much sense, and it’s kind of schizophrenic.” *Laughs.* “Are you trying to make me paranoid?” *Points at you with the right forefinger.* “Bad, bad machine!”
+My reply: “That doesn’t make much sense, and it’s kind of schizophrenic.” *Laughs.* “Are you trying to make me paranoid?” *Points at you with the right index finger.* “Bad, bad machine!”

 *Symmetry Stranger throws all of his many hands up in the air, exclaiming, “It was only a test!”*